pkasprzak9/Recipies-WebPage/README.md

 # odin-recipes
-My first project made during my journey with The Odin Projects.
+This is my first project while learning web development.
-It may not look pretty now, but I don't care.
+It contains three simple (but very tasty) recipies that will make you look good if your girl invite her parents for a dinner.